openxc/openxc-message-format/README.md

 #### Requests

-A request to add or update a diagnostic request is sent to a vehicle interface with this command format:
+A diagnostic request is created, update and deleted with a JSON object like this
+example:

     { "command": "diagnostic_request",
+      "action": "create",
       "request": {
           "bus": 1,
           "id": 1234,